InteractionEcologies/scilla-mobile/README.md

   * `expo start -c`
 * Use XCode to open `scilla-mobile.xcworkspace`
 * Navigate to the `ios/` folder under terminal.
 Install dependency via Cocoapods. (`pod install`)
-* Build an run the ios code on a simulator.
+* Build an run the ios code on a simulator
-*

 ## Android
 * Use Android Studio to open the `android` folder.